 Harewood Bird Garden is one of the country's premier avian collections.
 Over a hundred species of threatened and exotic birds are housed in sympathetic environments with the aim of promoting conservation and education.
 The Bird Garden is an active member of the Federation of Zoological Gardens of Great Britain and Ireland, and participates in various captive breeding programmes…

-University of Hull - Biology with Ornithology
+University of Hull - School of Environmental Sciences

 Notes & photos by Will Forrest, from YWT Bretton Lakes CP and beyond - this is one of two blogs dedicated to my passion for wildlife in general and bird photography in particular.
 Bluebirder will concentrate predominently on my local Yorkshire Wildlife Trust Reserve at West Bretton plus reports of birding trips and holidays…

-Birding life in a West Yorkshire village…
+Last updated 2015 - Birding life in a West Yorkshire village… no updates since 2015

 I've been interested in birds and wildlife since I was a child when my parents took us on many local walks and my Dad especially taught us about what we were seeing.
 I've finally over the past year or so made more of an effort to rekindle these interests…